h-janes/flask-sitemapper/README.md

 ```

 ### Generating and Serving the Sitemap
 To serve your sitemap, you must define a route function that returns `sitemapper.generate()`.
-Your sitemap will then be avaliable at the URL(s) you specify.
+Your sitemap will then be available at the URL(s) you specify.

 This route should be defined after all routes that are included in the sitemap.
 ```python